caesar225/caesar225-langsmith-MAT496/README.md

 In module 3 video 2, I learnt about the prompt hub.
 Here, we can store prompt templates and reuse them across different applications.
 It also allows us to save different versions of the same prompt.
 I created different versions of my own prompt and saw the LLM answer in the language of my choosing.

 In module 3 video 3, I learnt how to take what I learnt about the playground and prompt hub and how to iterate on a prompt using them.
 I created my own updated dataset.I also used Groq instead of ChatGPT and HuggingFace embeddings instead of OpenAI embeddings.

+In module 3 video 4, I learnt about prompt canvas, which uses an LLM agent to help us improve our prompts.
+We can find this inside the playground interface in Langsmith.
+We can use this to standardize prompts across our organization.